Its-Riyas-28/arabic-catering/README.md

 ![alt text](/screenshots/banner.png)

-# Dhaka Catering 🍔
+# Arabic Catering 🍔

-<p>Dhaka Catering - a catering service related website.
+<p>Arabic Catering - a catering service related website.
 It is a MERN stack catering website that allows users to order food online.
 Users must sign up to order food, and can also add items to a wishlist, give reviews, make custom orders, and more.
 The website will provide an easy-to-use interface and an efficient ordering system.</p>

 Live Site: https://dhaka-catering.netlify.app/
 </br>